 NSF is a primary supporter of the NITRD program, and NSF's NITRD portfolio includes all research, research infrastructure, and education investments in CISE, as well as contributions from all other directorates across the agency, enabling investments in every NITRD Program Component Area (PCA).
 The NSF assistant director for CISE is co-chair of the NITRD Subcommittee of the National Science and Technology Council's (NSTC) Committee on the Science and Technology Enterprise.
 In addition, numerous NSF staff work in close collaboration with other NITRD agencies and participate in all NITRD interagency working groups, including at the co-chair level in most.
 NSF also facilitates interaction between NITRD and other bodies of the NSTC as appropriate.
-For example, the NSF assistant director for CISE also co-chairs the Machine Learning and Artificial Intelligence (MLAI) Subcommittee, enabling close coordination between NITRD and MLAI.
+For example, NSF leadership also co-chair the Machine Learning and Artificial Intelligence (MLAI) as well as the Future Advanced Computing Ecosystem (FACE) Subcommittees, enabling close coordination between NITRD, MLAI, and FACE.

-NSF's FY 2021 Budget Request includes support for NITRD at a level of \$1,551.33 million.
-NITRD activities represent approximately 20 percent of NSF's FY 2021 Budget Request to Congress.
-CISE's support comprises 68 percent of NSF's NITRD activities.
+NSF's FY 2022 Budget Request includes support for NITRD at a level of \$2,066.27 million.
+NITRD activities represent approximately 20.3 percent of NSF's FY 2022 Budget Request to Congress.

 The PCAs are reviewed annually to ensure they remain relevant and reflect the most up-to-date R&D needs of the Nation.
-No major changes were made to the PCAs for FY 2021.
+No major changes were made to the PCAs for FY 2022.

-FY 2021 NSF Investments by Program Component Area (PCA)
+FY 2022 NSF Investments by Program Component Area (PCA)

-The following information focuses on FY 2021 NSF investments, both new and continuing, by PCA.
+The following information focuses on FY 2022 NSF investments, both new and continuing, by PCA.

+PCA 1: AI R&D (\$518.34 million)

-AI R&D (\$425.11 million): AI R&D will include investments in fundamental research advancing AI.
-A key focal point of the increased investment in AI R&D will be support for National AI Research Institutes.
+AI R&D will include investments in fundamental research advancing AI.
+A key focal point of investment in AI R&D will be support for National AI Research Institutes.
 These center-scale projects will advance foundational research; leverage use-inspired research; build the next-generation of talent; mobilize multidisciplinary groups of scientists, engineers, and educators; and serve as a nexus point for multisector collaborative efforts.
 The National AI Research Institutes will fill a critical gap in America's AI research and education portfolio by accelerating AI innovations, training AI researchers and innovators, and transitioning outcomes across a range of sectors.